Tosha Hill LSW, LCDC III, C-SWCM discusses HOPE, the difference it makes in the lives of women in Cincinnati, and a recent award from First Step Home.

 Tosha Hill, LSW, LCDC lll, C-SWCM, HOPE Program Coordinator

 Tosha is passionate about her work with women in addiction, and she believes that women in addiction should always feel valued and empowered.
-Ongoing case management is her primary role, helping to ensure that the women in the program will have a successful birth outcome.
+Ongoing case management is her primary role, helping to ensure the women in the program will have a successful birth outcome.
 She works in collaboration with other community agencies that have the same purpose of achieving better birth outcomes for women in addiction.
 She also provides training and education on opiate addiction in pregnancy to new nurses entering into TriHealth.
+Tosha has worked with pregnant patients struggling with opiate addiction at Good Samaritan Hospital since 2007.

-She is a graduate of Northern Kentucky University and has worked over 16 years in the field of social work with a concentration in the area of children and families.
+She is a graduate of Northern Kentucky University and has worked more than 20 years in the field of social work with a concentration in the area of children and families.
+She is also a licensed chemical dependency counselor, as well as a certified social work case manager.

-Sarah is currently working as an assistant for the HOPE Program.
-She has recently completed her Associates of Arts as well as a Human Services Certificate from Cincinnati State.
-She is currently working on a Bachelors of Social Work at Northern Kentucky University, as well as working toward CDCA certification.
+Sarah is currently working as social worker for the HOPE Program.
+She has recently completed her Bachelor of Science in Social Work at Northern Kentucky University.
 She is dedicated to improving birth outcomes in the Cincinnati area.
 She is passionate about helping people, and also has a strong interest in the fight against human trafficking and the Safe Sleep campaign.
-Sarah has served as the team captain for her department for the United Way for the past few years as well as captain on the Service Excellence committee for her department.
+Sarah has also started focusing more helping patients with family planning and discussing the importance of spacing between children.
+When patients come in for their post-partum visit, she discusses the importance of having a primary care provider, dental provider and follow up for other health concerns.

 Siasa Simeton, HOPE Community Health Worker